sans-sense/dimsum/README.rst

 idea
 -------------
-Uses a simple rule based engine, but rules are associated with confidence and rearranged based on the feedback loop from processed data.
+Uses a simple logic engine, but rules are associated with confidence and rearranged based on the feedback loop from processed data.
 Reflects more of my ignorance of topics and languages than anything bright.

 Inspired from prolog, NLP and everything else that I hardly understand.